wahleeee/IT-portfolio/wazuh-soc-files/README.md

 suricata -V
 ```

-> **No Npcap required.** Linux provides packet capture natively in the kernel (AF_PACKET / NFQUEUE).
-The Npcap dependency only exists on the Windows port of Suricata.

 **Key configuration fixes applied:**
 - The default `suricata.yaml` ships with `interface: eth0`, which does not exist on a Proxmox VM.
 All references were updated to the real interface:
   ```bash